Xiaofei-it/Shelly/README.md

 In business-logic-oriented programming, a change of a particular business object may cause changes of various components, and the complexity of business logic will increase coupling between components.
 To decrease coupling we usually use listeners (observers) or the event bus, which is easy to use and also effective.
-However, these techniques have several disadvantages.
+However, these techniques have several disadvantages, such as making code difficult to maintain and leading to a potential risk of memory leaking.

 To solve these problems, I compose the Shelly library.
 The Shelly library provides a novel pattern which uses a method chain to illustrate how each